markevans/dragonfly/extra_docs/Analysers.md

 We can analyse it using any analysis methods that have been registered with the analyser.

-If you use the {Dragonfly::Config::RMagick RMagick configuration} (this is used by the file 'dragonfly/rails/images'), it will register the {Dragonfly::Analysis::RMagickAnalyser RMagickAnalyser} for you.

 RMagickAnalyser
 ---------------
+The {Dragonfly::Analysis::RMagickAnalyser RMagickAnalyser} is registered by default by the {Dragonfly::Config::RMagick RMagick configuration} used by 'dragonfly/rails/images'.

 If not already registered:

     app.analyser.register(Dragonfly::Analysis::RMagickAnalyser)